 Life Science Entrepreneurship & Technology Commercialization (tenured/tenure track): Research, technology advancement and commercialization, and instruction that elevates and expands UAlbany's program offerings to science and business students in one of the most important and dynamic areas of growth in the US.
 For full position description and application: http://albany.interviewexchange.com/jobofferdetails.jsp?JOBID=43452

 The postdoctoral researcher will become a part of a strong interdisciplinary team focusing on the development of cell-based RNA assays utilizing novel fluorescent probes to image and sort on cellular RNAs in very low abundance.
 The postdoctoral researcher will be working under supervision of Drs.
 Royzen and Yigit.
 Applicants should have a Ph.D. in chemistry or biochemistry with the strong background and experience in flow cytometry, fluorescence cell imaging and modern cell culture techniques.
+Applicants must have received their doctoral degree within the last three years from the date of appointment to this postdoctoral position.
 Applications received by September 1, 2014 are guaranteed full consideration; however, applications will continue to be reviewed until the position is filled.
-Send a cover letter, a CV, a statement of your research experience and interests and a list of at least three references, as a single pdf document to firstname.lastname@example.org.
+Send a cover letter, a CV, a statement of your research experience and interests and a list of at least three references, as a single pdf document to email@example.com.
+For full job description: http://www.albany.edu/rfhr/assets/R14-40.pdf

 The University at Albany is an EEO/AA/IRCA/ADA employer.